tomortonbew-personal/interview-coach-skill/references/commands/pitch.md

 **The 10-20-30 Rule**: 10 seconds to earn 20 more.
 30 seconds earns the conversation.
 Most candidates start with credentials — but credentials don't create curiosity.

+**The anxiety barrier is bigger than the content barrier**: Stanford communication expert Matt Abrahams (via Lenny's Podcast) emphasizes that most candidates over-prepare content and under-prepare their state.
+The pitch should feel like a conversation opener, not a performance.
+His principle: "Strive for connection over perfection."
+When candidates stop trying to be impressive and focus on genuine engagement, the pitch lands better.
+See `hype.md` for Abrahams' specific anxiety management techniques.

 **The Curiosity Gap (Loewenstein)**: People pay attention when a gap opens between what they know and what they want to know.
 "I help growth-stage companies stop losing their best engineers" creates a gap.
 "I'm a VP of Engineering with 15 years of experience" closes it.

 **Neural Coupling**: Stories synchronize brains.
 63% remember stories; 5% remember statistics (Chip Heath).
 A pitch with a micro-story activates narrative processing.
 A pitch listing capabilities activates passive processing.